Constantin Noica

-Constantin Noica ([konstanˈtin ˈnojka]; – 4 December 1987) was a Romanian philosopher, essayist and poet.
-His preoccupations were throughout all philosophy, from epistemology, philosophy of culture, axiology and philosophic anthropology to ontology and logics, from the history of philosophy to systematic philosophy, from ancient to contemporary philosophy, from translating and interpretation to criticism and creation.
+Constantin Noica ([konstanˈtin ˈnojka]; – 4 December 1987) was a Romanian philosopher, essayist, and poet.
+His preoccupations were throughout all philosophy, from epistemology, philosophy of culture, axiology, and philosophic anthropology to ontology and logics, from the history of philosophy to systematic philosophy, from ancient to contemporary philosophy, from translating and interpretation to criticism and creation.
 In 2006 he was included to the list of the 100 Greatest Romanians of all time by a nationwide poll.

 Biography

 Noica was born in Vitănești, Teleorman County.

 He studied at the Dimitrie Cantemir and Spiru Haret lyceums, both in Bucharest.
 At Spiru Haret his math teacher was Dan Barbilian (pen name Ion Barbu, poet and mathematician).
 His debut was in Vlăstarul magazine, in 1927.
-Between 1928 and 1931 he attended courses of the University of Bucharest's Faculty of Letters and Philosophy, where he graduated in 1931 (thesis: "Problema lucrului în sine la Kant" / "The matter of thing-in-itself in Kant's philosophy").
+Between 1928 and 1931 he attended courses of the University of Bucharest's Faculty of Letters and Philosophy, where he graduated in 1931 with thesis "Problema lucrului în sine la Kant" ("The matter of thing-in-itself in Kant's philosophy").
 Here he met as a teacher philosopher Nae Ionescu.

-He worked as a librarian at the History of Philosophy Seminar and attended the courses of the Faculty of Mathematics for one year (1933).
+Noica worked as a librarian at the History of Philosophy Seminar and attended the courses of the Faculty of Mathematics for one year (1933).
 He was a member of the Criterion Association (1932–1934).
 Along his friends there, including Mircea Eliade, Mihail Polihroniade, and Haig Acterian, he later supported the fascist Iron Guard.

-After attending courses in France between 1938 and 1939 on a French government scholarship, he returned to Bucharest where in 1940 he earned his doctor's degree in philosophy (thesis: Sketch on the history of How is it that there is anything new, published the same year).
+After attending courses in France between 1938 and 1939 on a French government scholarship, he returned to Bucharest where in 1940 he earned his doctor's degree in philosophy with thesis Sketch on the history of How is it that there is anything new, published the same year.
 After General Ion Antonescu installed his dictatorship in collaboration with the Iron Guard in September 1940, Noica served as editor-in-chief of Buna Vestire, the official newspaper of the Iron Guard.
 In his articles during the period he extolled the organization and its leader, Horia Sima.
 According to historian Zigu Ornea, his allegiance to the fascist organisation continued after the Iron Guard was suppressed following their failed rebellion.